bhavind18/mylibrary/README.md

 # mylibrary
-Create simple library website using php and some languages uses Bhavin
+Create simple library website using php and some other languages uses Bhavin
      Author page, Dashboard page, Category page and Index page design and header are completed me.
 Dharmrsh